kajzer/airbnb-clone-c4s/README.md

 4. Add message link in shared/navbar
 5. Some fixex of typos content changed to context
 6. Add partial for messages
-7. Change displaying of time to time_ago_in_words GIT -
+7. Change displaying of time to time_ago_in_words GIT - 6ef7cac

+### Action Cable Configuration
+1. In routes.rb mount ActionCable server
+2. Establish socket connection for client side in application.js
+3. Specify socekt uri in config/enviroments/development.rb
+4. Add ActionCable metatag in application.html.erb GIT -